murilloeng/Galileo-API/README.md

 Repository to share user code of Galileo.

-Author: Murillo Vinicius Bento Santana

 Website: [www.galileo-fea.com](https://www.galileo-fea.com)

 Contact: [mvbentosantana@gmail.com](mailto:mvbentosantana@gmail.com)

-## Build
+Author: Murillo Vinicius Bento Santana

+## Build, Run and Debug

 ### Windows

-To build the code, open a command prompt in the root folder and type the following commands:

-`cd ben`
+Enter the directory with the benchmark examples: `cd ben`

-`maker\make.bat` (this will generate a make.exe executable that will be used to build the code)
+Generate an executable (make.exe) that will be used to build the code: `maker\make.bat`

-`make` (to build the debug version)

-`make m=r` (to build the release version)
+Build the debug version of the code: `make`

+Build the release version of the code: `make m=r`

+Run the debug version of the code: `make run`

+Run the release version of the code: `make run m=r`

+Debug the code: `make debug`

 ### Linux

 To be done in the future

-## Debug

-To debug the code, open a command prompt and type the following commands:

-`cd ben`

-`make debug`